D.C. bolsters police presence, requests National Guard troops ahead of Derek Chauvin verdict

 But behind this easing exterior, the District has amped up its police presence, placing officers on 12-hour shifts and asking for aid from the National Guard in anticipation of more protests to come.

-Mayor Muriel E. Bowser (D) made a direct appeal Monday to the Army secretary, her office said, seeking help responding to any protests that may arise following a verdict in the trial of Derek Chauvin, the former police officer accused in Floyd’s death.
+After Mayor Muriel E. Bowser (D) made a direct appeal Monday to acting secretary of the Army John E. Whitley, he authorized the activation of about 250 unarmed troops to help respond to any protests that may arise following a verdict in the trial of Derek Chauvin, the former police officer accused in Floyd’s death.

-Bowser’s spokeswoman, Susana Castillo, said the District’s request for additional support was initially submitted on April 8, but the city had not received a response by Monday afternoon.
+A statement issued by the Guard said the troops would be activated through May 9.
 While states can summon the guard on their own, the District does not have that power.

-Christopher Rodriguez, the city’s head of emergency management, said the District requested unarmed guardsmen’s help managing traffic downtown and enhancing security at Metro stations, as well as a “quick reaction force,” which could be deployed in the event of “large-scale” protests.
+Christopher Rodriguez, the city’s head of emergency management, said the District wanted unarmed members of the Guard to help manage traffic downtown and enhance security at Metro stations.
+The request includes a “quick reaction force,” which could be deployed in the event of “large-scale” protests, Rodriguez said.

+The Virginia State Police, emergency management officials and the Capitol Police in Richmond had a conference call Monday with Richmond police to discuss how they would respond to potential unrest after the verdict, according to a person familiar with the call who spoke on the condition of anonymity to discuss a sensitive matter.
+Richmond saw weeks of protests after Floyd’s death last year.

+The Virginia National Guard was not part of the call, and a spokeswoman for Gov. Ralph Northam (D) said he had not been asked to activate the Guard.

-Unarmed troops working traffic duty — with downtown streets blocked by armored vehicles and snowplows — have become a common sight during protests over the past year.
+In the District, unarmed Guard troops working traffic duty — with downtown streets blocked by armored vehicles and snowplows — have become a common sight during protests over the past year.
 The move is a strategic one: It allows D.C. police to dispatch more officers to protests or instances of unrest.

 In early June, the Guard deployed helicopters that hovered extremely low over clusters of protesters — a misuse of military medical aircraft that was roundly criticized by former pilots, human rights groups and military law experts.
 A Washington Post investigation estimated the height was 45 feet.
 The decision to use the aircraft in this way ultimately resulted in the discipline of multiple soldiers, according to the Army.